 Work Hard On Your Content

-This may seem like a given but I have stumbled across many a blog with basic grammatical errors, spelling mistakes, poor quality photos, poor photo alignment and difficulty to navigate when on mobile.
+This may seem like a given but I have stumbled across many a blog with basic grammatical errors, spelling mistakes, poor quality photos, poor photo alignment and ones that are difficult to navigate when on mobile.
 You want your reader to stick around and the only way you are going to do that is by providing content that they want to see.
-My biggest tip would have to be to write in your own voice, please do not try to emulate anybody else, it will be obvious and certainly do not ever copy anybody else.
+My biggest tip when you start a blog would have to be to write in your own voice, please do not try to emulate anybody else, it will be obvious and certainly do not ever copy anybody else.
 If you are passionate about what you are saying this will jump straight off the screen and resonate with your reader.
 Take full advantage of free apps such as Grammarly which will highlight any grammatical errors as you write, keep an eye on how quickly you can get to your point (waffling will have readers clicking away), make your posts easy on the eye with headers, lists, the use of italics and so on and definitely watch your word count.
 And, of course, no post is complete without some brilliant images.
 Even if you aren’t great at photography you can always find great stock images for free online to back up what you are saying.

 Starting a blog is so exciting but so many people can feel overwhelmed once they discover how much it entails but by breaking it down into manageable chunks like this you will be able to clearly navigate your way through this brand new online world and create a memorable brand that people will love!
+Nowadays, a blog is a sustainable business idea thanks to the evolution of technology and the digital sphere.
+It is possible to easily start an online business thanks to LLCs, a popular business entity that gives entrepreneurs the chance to execute their entrepreneurial vision in an online space.
+Learn more about LLCs and the associated advantages and disadvantages.

 *This is a collaborative post.
 For further information please refer to my disclosure page.